 - (a) Every business whose processing of consumers' personal information presents significant risk to consumers' privacy as set forth in subsection (b) shall conduct a risk assessment before initiating that processing. - (b) Each of the following processing activities presents significant risk to consumers' privacy: - (1) Selling or sharing personal information. - (2) Processing sensitive personal information.
-However, a business that processes sensitive personal information of its employees or independent contractors for the purposes of employment authorization, payroll, health plan and benefits management, or wage reporting is not required to conduct a risk assessment for the processing of sensitive personal information for these purposes. - (3) Using Automated Decisionmaking Technology in furtherance of a decision that results in the provision or denial of financial or lending services, housing, insurance, education enrollment or opportunity, criminal justice, employment or contracting opportunities or compensation, healthcare services, or access to essential goods, services, or opportunities. - (4) Processing the personal information of consumers that the business has actual knowledge are less than 16 years of age. - (5) Processing the personal information of consumers who are employees, independent contractors, job applicants, or students using technology to monitor employees, independent contractors, job applicants, or students.
-Examples of such technology include keystroke loggers, productivity or attention monitors, video or audio recording or live-streaming, facial or speech recognition or detection, automated emotion assessment, location trackers, speed trackers, and web-browsing, mobile-application, or social-media monitors. - (6) Processing the personal information of consumers in publicly accessible places using technology to monitor consumers' behavior, location, movements, or actions.
-Examples of such technology include wi-fi or Bluetooth tracking, radio frequency identification, drones, video or audio recording or live-streaming, facial or speech recognition or detection, automated emotion assessment, geofencing, location trackers, or license-plate recognition.
+However, a business that processes the sensitive personal information of its employees or independent contractors for the purposes of employment authorization, payroll, health-plan and benefits management, or wage reporting is not required to conduct a risk assessment for the processing of sensitive personal information for these purposes. - (3) Using automated decisionmaking technology in any of the following ways: - (A) For a decision that produces legal or similarly significant effects concerning a consumer;

+- (B) Profiling a consumer who is acting in their capacity as an employee, independent contractor, job applicant, or student.
+For example, this includes profiling an employee using keystroke loggers, productivity or attention monitors, video or audio recording or live-streaming, facial-or speech-recognition or -detection, automated emotion assessment, location trackers, speed trackers, and web-browsing, mobile-application, or social-media monitoring tools; - (C) Profiling a consumer while they are in a publicly accessible place.
+For example, this includes profiling a consumer while they are in a publicly accessible place using wi-fi or Bluetooth tracking, radio frequency identification, drones, video or audio recording or live-streaming, facial-or speech-recognition or -detection, automated emotion assessment, geofencing, location trackers, or license-plate recognition; or - (D) Profiling for behavioral advertising. - (4) Processing the personal information of consumers that the business has actual knowledge are less than 16 years of age. - (5) FOR BOARD DISCUSSION: Processing the personal information of consumers to train automated decisionmaking technology or artificial intelligence that may be used for any of the following: - (A) Any of the processing set forth in subsection (b)(3); - (B) Establishing individual identity on the basis of biometric information; - (C) Facial-, speech-, or emotion-detection; - (D) The generation of deep fakes (i.e., manipulated or synthetic audio, image, or video content that depicts a person saying or doing things they did not say or do and that are presented as truthful or authentic without the person's knowledge and permission); or - (E) The operation of generative models, such as large language models.